Click here to get the TI-84 Plus CE with FREE shipping on Amazon!

 Texas Instruments has definitely picked up on the fact that color sells and even has a website designed to help you pick your ideal TI-84 Plus CE color.
 The CE comes in red, pink, plum, black, gray, and 2 shades of blue.
 The preview model Texas Instruments provided me with is gray, which looks a lot like the older TI-84 Plus Silver Edition.

 Both of the blue models look particularly enticing to me, but I can see the appeal to any one of these models.
-Don’t be surprised if some of these colors are in short supply during the back to school rush.
+Don’t be surprised if some of these colors are in short supply if you look for yours during back to school shopping season.

 While the TI-84 Plus CE is a substantial upgrade to the 84 Plus C, there are a couple of minor issues I didn’t care for.
 The first was the changed location of the USB port, from top to side.
 I know from experience that students sometimes use their calculators while charging them.
 It seems like it would be easier to hold the CE and continue working with it if the USB port was still on top.

 The second was a bit of “light leak” that I experienced around the corners of the display.
 I’ve never experienced this on any of the color TI models before including the 84 Plus C or the Nspire CX.
 I asked TI about this.
 They had an engineering team investigate it and reported back that they were confident it was because my review unit was a pre-production model.
-It’s a fairly minor irritation and very uncharacteristic of a TI product, but I feel obligated to point it out until I’m able to see a retail unit.
+It’s a fairly minor irritation and very uncharacteristic of a TI product, but I feel obligated to point it out.

 Bottom Line TI-84 Plus CE Review